mjordan/bagit_indexer/README.md

 - [ ] Log indexing errors
 - [x] Add the ability to index specific content files within the Bags, to assist in discovery and management
 - [ ] Develop a desktop or web-based app that performs functions similar to this command-line tool
+- [ ] Use Apache Tika to extract content from files for indexing

 ## System requirements and installation